Medal "For Military Service to Ukraine": History of the award

 On October 5, 1996, the Decree of the President of Ukraine Kuchma No. 931/96 established the award of the President of Ukraine – the medal "For Military Service of Ukraine".
 The decree also approved the Regulations on the award and description of the medal.
 On the same day, the award of the President of Ukraine – the medal "For Impeccable Service" was established.

 On March 16, 2000, the Verkhovna Rada of Ukraine adopted the Law of Ukraine "On State Awards of Ukraine", which established the state award of Ukraine – the medal "For Military Service of Ukraine".
 It was established that the effect of this Law extends to legal relations related to the awarding of persons awarded honors of the President of Ukraine before the entry into force of this Law; recommended to the President of Ukraine to bring his decrees in line with this Law.

-Regulations on the Medal "For Military Service of Ukraine"
+Regulations on the medal

-Awarding the medal "For Military Service of Ukraine" is carried out:
+The medal "For Military Service of Ukraine" is awarded: